 - Alpha Testing

-Alpha testing is performed by the people who are the members of the Organization and not involved in the development team.
-It is also called as an internal acceptance testing as it tests by its own members.
+Alpha testing is performed by the people who are members of the Organization and not involved in the development team.
+It is also called as internal acceptance testing as it tests by its own members.

 - Beta Testing

 Beta testing is performed by users who are going to use those in the future.
-It is also called as an external acceptance testing as it is tested by the outsider user.
+It is also called as external acceptance testing as the outsider user tests it.

 This article has seen different levels of Software testing and steps involved in each testing type.
 I hope you will find this article helpful.

 This is a guide to Levels of Software Testing.
 Here we discuss the introduction and different levels of software testing along with a detail explanation.
 You can also go through our other suggested articles to learn more –